tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 - `:DOWN` message is received and handled in user rate store registry - agent PID is removed from ETS table

-- agent value is attempted to be retrieved to delete user rate from store but store PID (that is agent PID) is gone now which results into error (this error is raised manually when store PID is not found in registry)
+- agent value is attempted to be retrieved to delete user rate from store but store PID (that is agent PID) is gone now which results into manually raised error

+SUMMARY:

-in brief: user rate store (agent) crashed in previous request and `:DOWN` message was received only after loading user rates (reloading was skipped) but before accessing user rate store in current request.
+user rate store (agent) crashes in previous request but `:DOWN` message is received while processing current request only - after loading user rates (actual reloading of user rates is skipped as store PID is still present) but before accessing user rate store.

-once again IDK how to solve this problem properly - this must be a rare case so I've just made error message more informative.
+once again IDK how to solve this problem properly - this must be a rare case so I've just made an error message more informative.

 pacificnew: no such file or directory
 -------------------------------------